• Double-bridge static cone penetrometer

 1. Measurement 2.
 Calibration

-3. Display on this device 4.
+3. Display this device 4.
 Delete

 5. Communication 6.
 Printing

-7. Secondary Measurement
+7. Secondary measurement

-Please select the menu number.
+Please press the menu number.

 Calibration Menu